bhargavdeshpande/GitHub_Notification_Bot/REPORT.md

 ### [2] Extending project to other web browsers

 We would also in the future, want to make this application available to other web browsers such as "Mozilla Firefox" or "Safari".

+### [3] Extending project to any GitHub account
+In the future we will extend our bot to work for types all GitHub and GitHub Enterprise accounts.